 They’re also a great bet for road riding in winter, just fit some puncture-resistant tyres and you’re good to go.

-Adventure bikes that take luggage (typically frame bags, saddle bags and bar bags) are used for bikepacking, which is essentially touring, but with better fashion sense and hashtags.
+Adventure bikes that take luggage (typically frame bags, saddle bags and bar bags) are used for bikepacking, which is essentially touring, but with perceived better fashion sense and hashtags.

 Pros: Fast, comfortable, practical